Sen. Feinstein Speaks on Dreiband [and judicial] Nomination[s]

-Sen. Franken’s Statement on Trump Nomination of Minnesota Supreme Court Justice David Stras for the Eighth Circuit
+Sen. Klobuchar Statement on Nomination of Justice Stras to the Eighth Circuit Court of Appeals

 (Democrat - Minnesota)